Chrysothemis Brown MBBS PhD

 Yollanda Franco Parisotto

-Research Assistant, Lab Manager
+Senior Research Assistant, Lab Manager

 Yollanda received her Master’s degree in Health Sciences from the University of Sao Francisco, Brazil, and completed further studies in the Department of Neurology, University of Sao Paulo.
 Her research centered on the identification of novel therapeutic targets in cancer with a particular interest in tumor metabolic pathways, angiogenesis, and immunotherapy.
 Since joining the Brown lab in 2021 she has been studying dendritic cells in cancer, investigating their role in tumor progression and metastatic disease.